Repeater, RepeaterBook and BlueCAT Support

 supported?

-BlueCAT provides a CAT interface to program the FT8x7 series of
+BlueCAT provides a CAT interface to program the Yaesu FT8x7

 Other radios with a CAT interface